ramnezer/herodium-auto-security-system/README.md

 *******************************************************************************************************************************

-To ensure that the clamav-database is regularly updated,the system will run a service that will perform a manual update for you automatically every 6 hours. updates clamav-database on a daily basis are very small so they will not interfere with network usage.
+To ensure that the clamav-database is regularly updated,the system will run a service that will perform a manual update for you automatically every 24 hours.updates clamav-database on a daily basis are very small so they will not interfere with network usage.the tool will also update 'clamd-daemon' automatically immediately after updating the database.

 *******************************************************************************************************************************
 *******************************************************************************************************************************